Introit

 Viewed in this way, politics is something more noble than posturing, marketing and media spin.
 These sow nothing but division, conflict and a bleak cynicism incapable of mobilizing people to pursue a common goal.
 At times, in thinking of the future, we do well to ask ourselves, “Why I am doing this?”, “What is my real aim?”
 For as time goes on, reflecting on the past, the questions will not be: “How many people endorsed me?”, “How many voted for me?”, “How many had a positive image of me?”
 The real, and potentially painful, questions will be, “How much love did I put into my work?”
 “What did I do for the progress of our people?”
 “What mark did I leave on the life of society?”
 “What real bonds did I create?”
 “What positive forces did I unleash?”
 “How much social peace did I sow?”
 “What good did I achieve in the position that was entrusted to me?”
 (197)

-I will leave to your judgment how these questions might be answered by those on the scene in American politics as we approach Election Day.
+I will leave to your judgment how American politicians might answer these questions as we approach Election Day.
+Mea culpa might be a good start.

 Intercessions